rainlab/pages-plugin/README.md

     {% placeholder ordering %}

-The `placeholder` tag accepts two optional attributes - `title` and `type`.
-The `title` attribute manages the tab title in the Static Page editor, and the type manages the placeholder type.
+The `placeholder` tag accepts some optional attributes:

+- `title`: manages the tab title in the Static Page editor.
+- `type`: manages the placeholder type.
 There are two types supported at the moment - **text** and **html**.
+- `ignore`: if set to true, will be ignored by the Static Page editor.

 The content of text placeholders is escaped before it's displayed.
 Text placeholders are edited with a regular (non-WYSIWYG) text editor.
-The title and type attributes should be defined after the placeholder code and the `default` attribute, if it's presented.
-Example:
+The title and type attributes should be defined after the placeholder code:

     {% placeholder ordering title="Ordering information" type="text" %}

-or
+They should also appear after the `default` attribute, if it's presented.

     {% placeholder ordering default title="Ordering information" type="text" %}
         There is no ordering information for this product.
     {% endplaceholder %}

+To prevent a placeholder from appearing in the editor set the `ignore` attribute.

+    {% placeholder systemInfo ignore=true %}

 ### Creating new menu item types